 There is certainly a well-defined intention when executing a no-shadow kick, though the intention may not be obvious to an opponent.
 There is a signal when executing a kick, sometimes clearly shown.
 In fact there is a colloquial kungfu saying that “as soon as he moves his shoulder, I know a kick is coming”.

 In a no-shadow kick the signal is minimized, or if it is obvious like in the case of a tiger-tail kick, the signal is made to be so misleading that an opponent does not suspect a kick is coming.

 Talking about the tiger-tail kick, I now remember I used it as a no-shadow kick on another occasion on my sidai, or junior classmate, Ah Fatt, who was a master at the Chin Wah Hoong Ka Kungfu Gymnasium.
 During a free sparring session, I tempted him to attack me, then suddenly applied a tiger-tail kick that caught him in total surprise though he knew this technique very well.
 It was my skillful use of tactic.
 Both this event and the event with the Silambam master are recorded in my coming autobiography, The Way of the Master.

 “Never block a kick” is good kungfu advice, as there are many disadvantages doing so.
-If he telegraph his kick, like moving his shoulder, for example, let him kick and dodge it, simultaneously strike his kicking leg.
+If he telegraphs his kick, like moving his shoulder, for example, let him kick and dodge it, simultaneously strike his kicking leg.
 He will find it difficult to defend against your counter.

 The questions and answers are reproduced from the thread Wing Choon Kungfu -- 10 Questions to Grandmaster Wong in the Shaolin Wahnam Discussion Forum.